blackducksoftware/synopsys-detect/documentation/src/main/markdown/currentreleasenotes.md

 * The Ephemeral Scan Mode, that was deprecated in [solution_name] 8.x, has been removed in favor of Stateless Scan Mode.
 See the [Stateless Scans page](runningdetect/statelessscan.md) for further details.
 * npm 6, which was deprecated in [solution_name] 8.x, is no longer supported.
 * [solution_name] 7.x has entered end of support.
 See the [Product Maintenance, Support, and Service Schedule page](https://sig-product-docs.synopsys.com/bundle/blackduck-compatibility/page/topics/Support-and-Service-Schedule.html) for further details.
-* (IDETECT-3879) The detectors\[N\].statusDescription field of the status.json file will now contain the exit code of the detector subprocess command in cases when the code is non-zero.
+* (IDETECT-3879) The detectors\[N\].statusReason field of the status.json file will now contain the exit code of the detector subprocess command in cases when the code is non-zero.

 ### Resolved issues